Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 2. Change the formatting of labels, colors, sizes, etc., in the code;

-3. Overlap some adjustments, edit, and reposition the caption;
+3. Overlap some adjustments, edit, and reposition the legend;

 4. Test the code with another data vector.